istewart/outercircle/README.md

 Going to http://localhost:8080/donor will take you to a sample donor page.
 Going to http://localhost:8080/charity will take you to a sample charity page Going to http://localhost:8080/login will take you to the login page

+If you are not logged in, you will be automatically redirected to /login